 Technically, these are very similar to the earlier series, but there are some minor changes.
 Note the ‘rings’ of thompson enamel (in red or white) around the holes, where the powder collected in the ridges and then became a subtle spiralling pattern: this is a relatively new technique, albeit a small and incremental one, but nevertheless fun to do.[1]
 Some of the beads are also subtly softened with grey thompson, or are blue only, also new for this series of red/white/blue abstracts

-I'm not very good to talking to people, and handing these things out as little favours has proven to be an excellent way not only express my appreciation to the many people who smoothed my experiences out in Japan, but also, as a sign of genuine goodwill, to get them to open up a bit, sometimes resulting in equally special exchanges, like the temple calligrapher who gave me some paper good-luck charms in assorted colours, much treasured because two people had specifically requested ‘magical things’; or handkerchiefs, or little notepads.
+I'm not very good at talking to people, and handing these things out as little favours has proven to be an excellent way not only express my appreciation to the many people who smoothed my experiences out in Japan, but also, as a sign of genuine goodwill, to get them to open up a bit, sometimes resulting in equally special exchanges, like the temple calligrapher who gave me some paper good-luck charms in assorted colours, much treasured because two people had specifically requested ‘magical things’; or handkerchiefs, or little notepads.

 These exchanges represented a physical manifestation of a deeper connection, a memento mori of a moment of kindness.[2]
 I appreciated them deeply: It is a real honour, frex, to return to an embroidery shop and find the clerk wearing your bead around her neck.